Juan Quezada Celado: Early life and discovery of pottery

-Quezada’s pottery career
+Career

 After perfecting his technique, Quezada found that he could not sell his wares and gave a number of his first pieces away as gifts.
 He tried selling in the city of Casas Grandes but without success.
 He decided to head to the United States with a friend to work and he brought a few of his pots to see if he could sell them there.
 He walked to a town called Palomas, on the border of New Mexico, where he found a shopkeeper who liked his work so much, he bought all Quezada had.
 This money convinced Juan to return home with his friend with an agreement that he would make the pot and the friend could bring them to the border to sell.
 It turned out to be better and better-paying work for both.
 Pieces of his work found their way across the border, where they sold far more easily.

 It was in the border town of Deming, New Mexico where an American anthropologist named Spencer MacCallum found one of Quezada’s pots in 1976.
 The shop owner did not know who the artist was, so MacCallum went looking for other pots, following leads until he came to Mata Ortiz.
 Quezada was surprised at MacCallum’s interest.
 The American wanted more pots, but Quezada told him they took time and to return in two months.
 MacCallum kept his promise which began an eight-year business relationship between the two men.
 MacCallum wanted Quezada to continue developing his artistry, so he offered a stipend.
 With this support, Juan went beyond copying pre Hispanic pottery to modernizing the designs and forms.
 MacCallum provided contacts, sales experience and more to gain access to markets by showing pieces to museum curators, academics, gallery owners and others.
 These efforts allowed Quezada to exhibit at prestigious galleries in Arizona, New Mexico and California in 1979 and 1980 under the name of Juan Quezada and the New Tradition, establishing Mata Ortiz pottery as a legitimate art movement.
 This collection was kept intact and eventually donated in its entirety to the San Diego Museum of Man in 1997.